ControlSystemStudio/phoebus/README.md

 By default, all projects should be selected ('dependencies', 'core-framework', .., 'product').

+When using Java 11, the file `dependencies/phoebus-target/.classpath` needs to be edited to list all the `phoebus-target/target/lib/javafx*.jar` files.

 Invoke `Run As/Java Application` on the `Launcher` in the product.